With World Series In Sight, Yankees Fans Hit Houston

-NEW YORK (CBSNewYork) — Excitement is building among Yankees fans who are hoping for a big win Friday night.
+HOUSTON (CBSNewYork) — Excitement is building among Yankees fans who are hoping for a big win Friday night.

 Many traveled to Houston for Game 6 of the ALCS.
 So did CBS2’s Meg Baker.